Mugane/debianav/README.md

 - Daily scan results are logged to  `/var/log/chkrootkit_scan.log`, `/var/log/rkhunter.log` and  `/var/log/lmd_scan.log`

 ## Parameters
 Global parameters can be used, or the script will prompt for them.
+You will need to set up mailgun SMTP credentials (typically at https://app.mailgun.com/app/sending/domains/[your.mailgun.domain]/credentials)
 Use the following code to set the variables in the parent shell:
 ```
 export $MAILGUN_SMTP_USER=[mailgun email address]
 export $MAILGUN_SMTP_PASS=[mailgun smtp password]